Anatomy

 Sandbox

 By default, scripts are allowed, but other restrictions exist.
-You can select to disable the sandbox, which removes the restrictions to forms, modals, popups, and such.
+You can disable the sandbox, which removes the restrictions to forms, modals, popups, and such.

 Data

-If you want to send messages to the iframed document, use the “data” property to post the contents immediately.
+To send messages to the external document displayed in the iFrame, use the “data” property and post the contents immediately.

 Target origin